Toucaan/toucaan.docs/docs/typography.md

 # Intrinsic Typography

-Toucaan utilizes a singular [utility variable](./variables.md) called the `--fs` to scale **all content**. `--fs` stands for font-size here.
+Toucaan utilizes a singular [utility variable](./variables.md) called the `--fs` to scale **all** content.
+The value of the `--fs` unit is determined by the nature of device being served using the [criteria of viewport squarishness](https://bubblin.io/blog/magical-powers-of-css-vmin-unit#how-to-use-vmin-on-our-css-then).

-The value of `--fs` is determined by the nature of device under test using the [basis of viewport squarishness](https://bubblin.io/blog/magical-powers-of-css-vmin-unit#how-to-use-vmin-on-our-css-then).
+The variable name `--fs` stands for Font Size here.

 :::warning Pending documentation
 More documentation w.r.t typesetting, typography, and scaling components to come here later.